Our Board of Directors

 Vice-President

 Lauren graduated from Connecticut College with a Bachelors Degree in Zoology in 2006 and obtained her Master’s degree in General Education from St. Lawrence University in Canton, NY in 2008.
+While Lauren’s love for the coastal habitats surrounding Long Island is deep, part of her heart will always be in the North Country!

 • Sarah Holmes Bookbinder